Cordova

 OAuth Configuration

-In order to support OAuth login flows on mobile apps, the Trustly Lightbox interacts with secure in-app browser components and in some cases it hands off to the user's mobile banking app directly.
-These steps are required for a successfuly Trustly integration.
+To support OAuth login flows on mobile apps, the Trustly Lightbox interacts with secure in-app browser components.
+In some cases, it interacts with the customer's mobile banking app directly.

 <widget id="yourapp" version="1.0.0">